Major Mines Office

 For a detailed overview of the coordinated authorizations process, including a list of potential authorizations required for major mine development, please refer to the Guide to Coordinated Authorizations for Major Mines in B. C. (PDF, 1,530KB).

 For more information on major mines in B.C., visit the BC Mine Information website.

-Consulting with First Nations
+Consulting and Collaborating with Indigenous Nations

 While the Province is responsible for ensuring adequate and appropriate consultation and accommodation, the proponent may be involved in procedural aspects of consultation.
-Proponents are encouraged to engage with First Nations as early as possible in the planning stages to build meaningful relationships and share information which may support consultation and collaboration processes.
-For more information on consultation, visit the Government of B.C.'s Consulting with First Nations page.
+Proponents are encouraged to engage with Indigenous Nations as early as possible in the planning stages to build meaningful relationships and share information which may support consultation and collaboration processes.
+For more information on consultation, visit the Province of B.C.'s Consulting with First Nations page.

 - Example of a project-specific charter (PDF, 860KB)

 - Example of a project-specific schedule (PDF, 285KB)

 Combined, these tools clearly define the scope and objectives of the review process, provide a communication strategy, define roles and responsibilities of participants, and outline the major deliverables and milestones of the coordinated review process.

 In addition to project management tools, MMO uses specific guidance to ensure clear understanding of process and application information requirements.
 For more information visit the Coordinated Review Process Guidance and Tools page.